xhul-dev/Sat_Moons/README.md

 - saves from A to M
 - saves from N to Z

-Please note that it can take a while before the list of saves on the CD is displayed for the first time (around 0.13 seconds per save).

 Changes since the original release:
 - Many saves were added.
 - The eighth character of each .BUP name is now always used to differentiate saves with identical internal names (A, B, and so on).